Volkswagen bets big on electric. Will consumers buy in?

 The company touts the ID.3 as a historic vehicle, the third chapter in the company’s history following the Beetle, which became a symbol of postwar German prosperity, and the Golf, of which Volkswagen has sold more than 35 million since 1974.

-Volkswagen will start selling it in Europe next year but has no plan to bring this specific electric model to the United States.
+Volkswagen will start selling it in Europe next year, while in the United States it will first launch an electric SUV at an as-yet unspecified date.

 The German company is deploying massive financial and manufacturing capabilities to make a success of its electric cars, saying it will have invested 30 billion euros in this area by 2023.
 It has sunk 1.2 billion euros into a factory in Zwickau in eastern Germany to make the ID.3, the first of eight electric-car plants worldwide including one in Chattanooga, Tennessee.
 The company, which sold 10.8 million vehicles last year, aims for 40% of its sales to be electrics by 2030.